webpack/webpack.js.org/src/content/configuration/dev-server.md

 The bundle will now be available as `http://localhost:8080/assets/bundle.js`.

 T> Make sure `devServer.publicPath` always starts and ends with a forward slash.

 It is also possible to use a full URL.
-This is necessary for [Hot Module Replacement](/concepts/hot-module-replacement/).

 __webpack.config.js__